gramps-project/gramps-web-docs/docs/development/backend/setup.md

 Running the server is simplified in the dev container by predefined tasks.
 You can run these tasks from the command palette (Ctrl+Shift+P or Cmd+Shift+P) by selecting "Tasks: Run Task" and then choosing one of the following:
 - "Serve Web API" - starts the Flask development server on port 5555 with debug logging enabled
 - "Start Celery worker" - starts a Celery worker to process background tasks.

+## Debugging

+Debugging can sometimes be challenging, especially when trying to trace complex behavior or identify subtle issues.
+To make this easier, you can debug both a running API instance and individual test cases directly within Visual Studio Code.

+### Debugging the Gramps Web API

+To debug the running API:

+1. Open Visual Studio Code and go to the **Run and Debug** view.
+2. Select the **"Web API"** configuration from the dropdown menu.
+3. Start debugging.
+4. When you send requests to the backend (either manually or through the Gramps Web GUI), the execution will pause at any breakpoints you have set in the code.
+   This allows you to inspect variables, control flow, and other runtime details.

+### Debugging Test Cases

+To debug a specific test case:

+1. Open the test file you want to debug (for example, `test_people.py`).
+2. In Visual Studio Code, open the **Run and Debug** view.
+3. Choose the **"Current Test File"** configuration.
+4. Start debugging — execution will stop at any breakpoints set within that test file.

+This setup allows you to step through test logic, examine variable values, and better understand test failures or unexpected results.